therossee/ThesisManagement-Group09/front-end/frontend-structure.md

       - `getThesisProposalById`: Gets a specific thesis proposal with a given Id
       - `insertProposal`: function to insert a proposal in the database
       - `applyForProposal`: Function to apply to a proposal with a given Id and possibly upload a file.
+      - `getArchivedThesisProposals`: Retrieves all archived thesis proposals supervised by the specified teacher.
       - `archiveProposalById`: Function to archive a proposal with the given id
+      - `publishProposalById`: Fuction to publish a archived thesis proposal
       - `deleteProposalById`: Funcion to delete a proposal with a given id
       - `updateProposal`: Function to update an edited proposal with a given id
   - Applications APIs